manav148/AIFramework/task_rules.md

    - The number of lines of code in a single file should be less than 100.
    - If a file exceeds this limit, consider refactoring or splitting the code into multiple files.

+4. No unnecessary assumptions.
+   - Please don't make vague assumptions and ask the user before making any high-level assumptions.

 ## Best Coding Practices

 1. Code Readability